A-l-y-l-e/Alyle-UI/DEV_ENVIRONMENT.md

 To run tests, run `. ./init.sh && npx ava`.

-> We currently use Ava for testing, and not Jasmine & Karma, those will be added as soon as possible.
+> We currently use Ava for testing, and not Jasmine & Karma, these will be added as soon as possible.